 It’s almost summer, and that means families everywhere are contemplating summer getaways and camping trips.
 Which requires some planning and prepping.
 There are many things you have to do to prepare for an RV trip, one of which is packing.
+Of course, you’ve got to figure out where to go on your trip first of all, which is why you might want to take some advice from somewhere like dangerousroads.org, but then you need to pack.
 The list of things to pack, is quite a lot, from food to clothes to games, supplies and camping gear like the proper bedding.
 Consider a puffy camping blankets instead of regular bedding or sleeping bags.
 And that’s just to name a few!

 Step #1 – Food and Cooking

 The very first things you should start packing into your RV are your food and cooking items.
 Make a list of everything food and cooking related that you will need.
 Spend a little bit of time on the list, so you won’t have to go back and revise it too many times during the packing process.

 First gather plates, pans, pots, skillets, kitchen knives, measuring cups, spatulas, napkins, and cooking utensils.
 Then, begin storing them away in the kitchen cupboards.
 Keep them in their own separate spot so they’ll be easy to grab when you’re packing.

 Next up should be the food items that do not need to be refrigerated, such as coffee, tea, chips, salt and pepper, seasoning, bread, and so on.
 If you can fit your utensils and non-perishables in the same cupboard space, that will make the process even easier.

 Then, your refrigerated and frozen foods can be stored in the refrigerator and freezer of the RV.
 The best time to do this will either be on the morning of, or on the night before you’re due to leave.
 Try to group them all together in your home’s fridge if you can, so it’s a breeze to place them in the RV.

 Step #2 – Clothes and Personal Items